BraedenCu/RosRover/README.md

 # RosRover
-To open Visual Studio Code on Jetson, use command code-oss
+To open Visual Studio Code on Jetson, use command code-oss.